nilq/econ-sim/README.md

-# spirits-sim
+# Simpconomy
-A simulation of an artificial Keynesian economy.
+A simple market simulation with three transaction types and a Gini function.

 ## Result